AlexYangLi/ABSA_Keras/README.md

 ### Performance
-Note: results in the `()` are the performances of models with word embeddings fixed but aspect embeddings fine tuned; results in the `[]` are the performances of models with noth word embeddings  and aspect embeddings fixed
+Note: results in the `()` are the performances of models with word embeddings fixed but aspect embeddings fine tuned; results in the `[]` are the performances of models with both word embeddings  and aspect embeddings fixed

 - Accuracy